YonatanHen/Hiding-Binary-Image-In-Color-Image/README.md

 # DataSecurityProject

-This project implements the Improved method using a two Exclusive-OR to a binary image in RGB color image steganography algorithm which described here: https://www.sciencepubco.com/index.php/ijet/article/view/19692
+This project implements the Improved method using two Exclusive-OR to a binary image in RGB color image steganography algorithm which described here: https://www.sciencepubco.com/index.php/ijet/article/view/19692

-The project is an OO final project of College Data Security course
+The project is an OO final project of the College Data Security course

-To see which packages you should install to run the code, type and run 'pip freeze' in termianl :)
+To see which packages you should install to run the code, type and run 'pip freeze' in the terminal :)

-The encrypted image had been saved as colorImage.png whereas decrypted image saved as a binaryImage.png, both pictures base on the given files in the Pictures directory.
+The encrypted image had been saved as colorImage.png whereas decrypted image was saved as a binaryImage.png, both pictures based on the pictures' given files in the Pictures directory.

+In addition, we added 3 improvements to the algorithm:
+1. Resize images before encryption to improve algorithm process speed.
+2. Flip bits to improve the security.
+3. Checksum to each pixel to improve data transformation reliability.

 ### Screenshots: